 Downloads: ~15,000 | Best for: Developers working across multiple projects

-This extension indexes your VS Code recent projects and workspaces.
-You can switch between projects, open specific folders, and even search within workspace files — all from Raycast.
+This extension indexes your VS Code recent projects and workspaces, so you can switch projects, open folders, and search workspace files from Raycast.
+Keep VS Code minimized and use ⌘ + Space → vs → project name to switch contexts.

 5. GitHub - Official Integration